Free Daily Headlines

 Changes to early voting in Henderson County created traffic congestion and left some voters feeling confused as the first day of voting got underway last week.

-“That is going to cause some headache,” Elections Specialist Aaron Troutman acknowledged of the new traffic pattern created for early voting site at the Board of Elections.
+“That is going to cause some headache,” Elections Specialist Aaron Troutman acknowledged of the new traffic pattern created for early voting at the Board of Elections.

 Traffic going to the voting location is required to turn right off Old Spartanburg Highway into the Board of Elections.
 Drivers are not allowed to enter the location from Spartanburg Highway.